AdobeDocs/workfront.ja-JP/help/quicksilver/manage-work/tasks/assign-tasks/modify-multiple-assignments-in-task-list.md

 </ul>
 <p><strong>How removing assignees affects task hours and allocation percentages</strong></p>
 <p>(NOTE: move to the new article: /Content/Manage work/Tasks/Assign tasks/modify-task-assignments-overview.htm) </p>
 <p>Removing users can affect task hours and allocation percentages.
 The effect that removing a user has on the task depends on the Duration Type that was selected for the task.
-For information about Duration&nbsp;Type, see <a href="../../../manage-work/tasks/taskdurtn/task-duration-and-duration-type.md" class="MCXref xref">Overview of Task Duration and Duration Type</a>.</p>
+For information about Duration Type, see <a href="../../../manage-work/tasks/taskdurtn/task-duration-and-duration-type.md" class="MCXref xref">Overview of Task Duration and Duration Type</a>.</p>
-<p>When you delete a user from a task with the following Duration&nbsp;Types:</p>
+<p>When you delete a user from a task with the following Duration Types:</p>
 <ul>
 <li> <p><strong>Simple:</strong> The planned hours assigned to that user are subtracted from the task's total planned hours.</p> <note type="important">
 <span class="s1">This could negatively affect your project plan because it changes the total planned hours for the task and the project.</span>